fuashaalemiriam05-a11y/CV/README.md

 3. Schooling at YIBs at simbock yaounde
 4. Im passionate about UI/UX designing and web development
    ### My educational journey
-1. My educational journey so far as a level
+i.
+My educational journey so far as a level
-2. student in the university has been fraustrating
-3. Has been stressful and tiring
+ii. student in the university has been fraustrating iii.
+Has been stressful and tiring iv.
-4. 4.
 BUT exciting and fun
    ### My Personal experience
 - learning new programming languages
 - learning more and practicing UI/UX designing